 - Recognize all students for their postsecondary plans

-- Encourage and remind students that it is time to make a decision
+- Encourage and remind students that it is time to make a decision - and provide support and assistance to any students whose plans aren't yet finalized

 - Support the best match and college fit for each student